mohammedamk/ecommerce_app/README.md

 This is a Flutter-based e-commerce application built using the GetX state management.
 The app provides a comprehensive shopping experience, including user authentication, product browsing, and order management.
 It also supports multiple languages, enhancing accessibility for a diverse user base.

 ## **Features**
-User Authentication
+>User Authentication

-Login
+ - Login
-Signup
+ - Signup
-Forgot Password
+ - Forgot Password
+> Order Management
+ - My Orders
+ - Order Details

 Shopping Experience

 Dashboard